Monsters of California

-Monsters of California is a 2023 science-fiction, comedy-drama film written and directed by Tom DeLonge of Blink-182 and Angels & Airwaves (in his directorial debut).
+Monsters of California is a 2023 science-fiction comedy-drama film written and directed by Tom DeLonge of Blink-182 and Angels & Airwaves in his featured-length directorial debut.
 The film is a long-standing passion project of DeLonge who has a history of interest in UFOs and conspiracy theories.
 Richard Kind, Casper Van Dien, and Camille Kostek all star.

 Plot

 Teenager Dallas Edwards and his derelict friends go on a quest for the meaning behind a series of mysterious, paranormal events in Southern California.